-Ballistic training is characterized by when an athlete attempts to accelerate a weight or training implement throughout a full Range of motion within an exercise.
+Ballistic training is when an athlete attempts to accelerate a weight or training implement throughout a full Range of motion within an exercise.
 This often results in an implement being moved freely into a space with momentum.
 Research indicates that ballistic movements produce significantly higher outputs for average velocity, peak velocity, average force than traditional training methods.
 As such training to maximize power development should not only involve slower heavy resistance exercises for strength development but should also involve high velocity ballistic exercises where acceleration of the external load is promoted throughout the range of motion.
-A common ballistic exercise that can be added to power development programs would be a loaded or unloaded countermovement jump.
+A common ballistic exercise added to power development programs would be a loaded or unloaded countermovement jump.

 Dial up the Velocity: